 One Party Does Not Meet the Current Terms of the Decree

-A divorce judgment often lays out specific requirements or terms that must be adhered to by both parties.
+A divorce judgment typically outlines specific requirements or terms that both parties must adhere to.
 If one party doesn’t meet the current terms of the decree, it could lead to harsh penalties and revisions to the divorce judgment.

 For instance, a divorce judgment may require the former or current breadwinner to provide a certain amount of child support to the other parent.
 If the breadwinner parent does not pay child support, the divorce judgment could be amended to remove childcare and visitation rights from that parent entirely.